digomes87/bike/README.md

 # Project Make for Sale Bike
-> This I build for sales and have in my portifolio, show how i can working.
+> I build this site both for sales and to include in my portfolio, in order to show how I work.